Canada not ruling out lockdown amid COVID-19 surge but eyes 'surgical approach'

 "We see those numbers rising, but a full economic shutdown would be very difficult for this country.
 Not to rule it out, because ... listen we will protect the health of Canadians and we will do what it takes," Hajdu told reporters on Tuesday.

+"Some people will die ... there is also the risk that we may have to shut down some businesses," Francois Legault told a briefing on Tuesday.

+Theresa Tam, Canada's chief public health officer, said the spike in cases was concerning but played down the idea of a national shutdown.
+Instead, a more targeted approach was warranted, she told a briefing on Tuesday.

-Hajdu added that Canada has made "significant improvements" in the healthcare system, and is better prepared with equipment and supplies than it was during the first wave in the spring.
+Hajdu said Canada has made "significant improvements" in the healthcare system, and is better prepared with equipment and supplies than it was during the first wave.

 ((julie.gordon@thomsonreuters.com; 613-235-6745; Reuters Messaging: julie.gordon.thomsonreuters.com@reuters.net))